Geodesics of Quantum Feature Maps on the Space of Quantum Operators

-Now that we have a closed form for a geodesic on $U(M)$, say $\gamma_U:[a,b] \to U(M)$, one may now ask what is the farthest away special unitary operator from a geodesic.
-Specifically, we would like to answer the following question: for a given $\epsilon > 0$, can we solve
+\begin{remark} Now that we have a closed form for a geodesic on $U(M)$, say $\gamma_U:[a,b] \to U(M)$, one may now answer a side question: for approximation purposes, what is the farthest away a special unitary operator is from a geodesic?
+Specifically, for a given $\epsilon > 0$, can we solve

-where $B(P,\epsilon)$ is a ball of size $\epsilon$ with respect to the distance function $d_{SU}$ in Proposition \ref{prop:geodesic-form}?
-Answering this question gives a geometric way to determine how 'close' an approximation is to the base operator.
+where $B(P,\epsilon)$ is a ball of size $\epsilon$ with respect to the distance function $d_{SU}$ in Proposition \ref{prop:geodesic-form}.
+Answering this question gives a geometric way to determine how `close' an approximation is to the base operator.

 From the BCH formula, for $P \in \SU(N)$ take $\Tilde{P} \in \mathfrak{su}(N)$ such that $P = e^{\Tilde{P}}$, with the distance function on $\SU(N)$ we see that